rsapkf/42/src/docs/software-and-services.md

 # Software and services

-> **Note**: This file only contains resources that are NOT in the [./privacy-tools.md](./privacy-tools.md) file.
+> **Note**: This file only contains resources that are not in the [./privacy-tools.md](./privacy-tools.md) file.
 Most closed-source software and services go here.

 ### Software